Flecker Botanical Gardens: History

 In 1934–35 a significant advance was made with around 25 acre of the reserve on the lower slopes of Mt Islay cleared of heavy undergrowth and planted with young trees.
 The mayor of Cairns advised that the reserve would be planted with "permanent trees which are noteworthy for their ornamentation and their regularity of design, planted at pre-determined distances, so that they will provide permanent avenues of great beauty."
 Trees and shrubs of a less "permanent" nature were to be removed and relocated to other parts of the reserve allowing for the development of avenues lined with pine, acacia, palms, Poinciana and others.
 This project continued until 1940 when part of the recreation reserve (suburban section 74, north of the council nursery) was converted to a Quarry Reserve for war purposes and part of the 1930s gardens work was destroyed by quarrying.
 It appears that oil palms, poincianas, hoop pines, two rubber trees, a Dillenia, a Schizolobium, an Indian mango, a Wongi plum, a Terminalia and a Malay Apple were planted during this period by Les Wright.

 As part of the re-development and in common with formal Botanic gardens, in 1936 the Cairns City Council established a zoological garden in the reserve, to display native birds and animals.
-This enhanced the appeal of the gardens to visitors, locals and tourists alike, and was popular with American and Australian soldiers during World War Two.
+This enhanced the appeal of the gardens to visitors, locals and tourists alike, and was popular with American and Australian soldiers during World War II.
 Les Wright was appointed curator.
 Succeeding curators continued to build up the collection but the zoo was closed in 1953 for economic reasons.

 Following Wright's death in 1947, Tom Mitchell was appointed to the curator's position.
 He held this position until his death in 1953.
 A red brick house was built for Mitchell in the early 1950s.
 This house today houses the Garden's information centre and administration offices.
 Mitchell died in 1953 and the position was taken up by Jim Gould until 1966.

 In 1966, Cairns City Council appointed Vince Winkel as Curator of Parks, Gardens and Reserves, a position he held until 1984, and in March 1967 adopted a five-year plan to develop 8 acre in the northwest of the Edge Hill reserve as a small botanical gardens.
 Collins Avenue and McCormack, Goodwin and McDonnell streets bordered the site.
 Winkel designed the new garden, laying out a figure-of-eight walkway.
 The site was cut diagonally by a small creek over which a bridge was erected, and the banks of the creek were planted with various trees including Cassia, Bauhinias, Parka, Caesalpina, Tabebuia and Semecarpus australiensis, known as the Tar tree.